sairam/gitnotify/README.md

 ### Backend Flow
 1. A non logged in user sees the static page present at /home at /
-1. User logs in via Github
+1. User logs in via Github/Gitlab
 1. Settings page has a set of repositories s/he is tracking
 1. Suggestions based on code language can be pulled for user to track
 1. Once user adds the config, we save it to the settings